f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

 F5OS-A Platform Layer Upgrades
 ==============================

 rSeries appliances ship with a new platform layer software called F5OS.
-There are two different flavors of F5OS, one for VELOS chassis based systems called F5OS-C (C is for Chassis), and F5OS-A (A is for Appliances) for rSeries appliances.
-The F5OS platform layer is upgraded independently from the tenant layer, and has its own unique image which can be downloaded from downloads.f5.com.
-Below is the default page for downloads.f5.com, note the **F5OS** section under **F5 Product Family** and under **Product Line** select **F5OS Appliance Software**.
+There are two different flavors of F5OS, one for VELOS chassis based systems called F5OS-C (Chassis), and F5OS-A (Appliances) for rSeries appliances.
+The F5OS platform layer is upgraded independently from the tenant layer, and has its own unique image, which can be downloaded from downloads.f5.com.
+Below is the default page for downloads.f5.com; note the **F5OS** section under **F5 Product Family** and under **Product Line** select **F5OS Appliance Software**.
 Click the hyperlink for this section.

 .. image:: images/rseries_software_upgrades/image1.png